Genetics

 In a nutshell

-The apprenticeship route integrates traditional academic learning on a degree programme with work based learning through employment in a suitable approved pathology laboratory.
+The apprenticeship route integrates traditional academic learning on a degree programme with work-based learning through employment in an approved pathology laboratory.

-The degree apprenticeship route will allow you to work and study for your degree at the same time meaning you will have a minimum of three years work experience upon graduation.
-Your employer and/or the government will pay your tuition fees for your apprenticeship programme and you will be earning a salary at the same time.
+The degree apprenticeship route will enable you to work and study for your degree at the same time, meaning you will have a minimum of three years work experience upon graduation.
+Your employer and/or the government will pay your apprenticeship programme tuition fees, and you will be earning a salary at the same time.

 You will:

-- Develop the lab skills needed to become an employable biomedical scientist or for a career in medical laboratory research
+• Develop the lab skills needed to become a HCPC registered Biomedical Scientist or for a career in medical laboratory research

 Course accreditations